Scottish Invasive Species Initiative

 The SISI project is led by Scottish Natural Heritage (SNH) and is funded by the Heritage Lottery Fund, SNH and by in-kind support from the project partners and volunteers – the total value of the project is some £3.24 million.
 The project is delivered by both a team of SISI staff employed by the project and by our own fishery trust staff.

-At the Cromarty Firth Fishery Board the invasive species management work is being led by Project Officer Lynn Mckelvey
+At the Cromarty Firth Fishery Board the invasive species management work is being led by Fisheries Biologist Ben Seaman.

-If you are interested in volunteering with any aspect of the SISI project, have a look at the volunteering pages on the SISI website or get in touch directly with Lynn on email@example.com
+If you are interested in volunteering with any aspect of the SISI project, have a look at the volunteering pages on the SISI website or get in touch directly with Ben on: email@example.com.

 Facebook: Scottish Invasive Species Initiative

-*The ten fishery trusts/boards involved in the SISI project are; Tay District Salmon Fishery Board, Esk Rivers & Fisheries Trust, River Dee Trust, Deveron Bogie & Isla Rivers Charitable Trust, Spey Fishery Board, Findhorn Nairn & Lossie Fisheries Trust, Ness & Beauly Fisheries Trust, Cromarty Fisheries Trust, Wester Ross Fisheries Trust and West Sutherland Fisheries Trust.
+*The ten fishery trusts/boards involved in the SISI project are; Tay District Salmon Fishery Board, Esk Rivers & Fisheries Trust, River Dee Trust, Deveron Bogie & Isla Rivers Charitable Trust, Spey Fishery Board, Findhorn Nairn & Lossie Fisheries Trust, Ness & Beauly Fisheries Trust, Cromarty Firth Fishery Board, Wester Ross Fisheries Trust and West Sutherland Fisheries Trust.
 In addition to these, The University of Aberdeen is an academic partner in the project.